abudhu/slate/source/vnet.html.md

 ## subnets

 <aside class="notice">
 While you can embed a Subnet directly within the creation of a VNet, we recommend against that practice.
 Rather you should create the subnet as a seperate resource.
-For more information about this please see [Why we recommend against Microsoft's embedding of child resources](https://blankwhypage/)
+For more information about this please see <a href="https://blankwhypage/">Why we recommend against Microsoft's embedding of child resources</a>
 </aside>

 [Creating Subnet Object](http://51.143.17.183:4567/subnet.html)